MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/nc-hdaudio-pallocate_dma_buffer.md

-#### - allocatedBufferSize [out]

-Retrieves the allocated buffer size in bytes.
-This parameter points to a caller-allocated SIZE_T variable into which the routine writes the size of the allocated buffer.

-#### - bufferMdl [out]

-Retrieves the physical memory pages that contains the allocated buffer.
-This parameter points to a caller-allocated PMDL variable into which the routine writes a pointer to a memory descriptor list (MDL) that describes the buffer.

-#### - fifoSize [out]

-Retrieves the DMA engine's FIFO size in bytes.
-This parameter points to a caller-allocated ULONG variable into which the routine writes the FIFO size.

 #### - handle [in]

 Handle identifying the DMA engine.
 This handle value was obtained from a previous call to <a href="..\hdaudio\nc-hdaudio-pallocate_capture_dma_engine.md">AllocateCaptureDmaEngine</a> or <a href="..\hdaudio\nc-hdaudio-pallocate_render_dma_engine.md">AllocateRenderDmaEngine</a>.